Easy way to cut six pieces skirt for beginners, with the below steps, it can also be applied to 6 pieces skirt and 4 pieces skirt.

 Step 4: Use your pencil or Chalk to Mark out all panels for cutting

-Block, the front block, that would be the front part of the skirt and then the back block which will be the back part of the skirt.
+Block, the front block, which would be the front part of the skirt, and then the back block which will be the back part of the skirt.
 Understood?

 For the front block, we will get three panels out of the six panels, and for the back block, we have the other three panels but the middle panel at the back will be divided into two for which would be for the zip.

 I’ll take you through how to mark out the part of one panel which will then be repeated for each of the six panels.